C programming icon

 Unix Shell Implementation

-Pipe chains across N commands, I/O redirection with dup2, background processes with fork plus setpgid, signal handling for SIGINT and SIGTSTP, built-in commands, and job control.
+Pipe chains across N commands, I/O redirection with dup2, background processes with fork plus setpgid, signal handling for SIGINT and SIGTSTP, built-in commands, and job control, with every system call checked against errno.

 Memory Allocator (malloc/free)

-Explicit free list with coalescing, best-fit allocation strategy, boundary tags for O(1) coalescing, and performance benchmarks measured against glibc malloc.
+An explicit free list with coalescing, a best-fit allocation strategy, boundary tags for O(1) coalescing, 16-byte payload alignment, and throughput plus space-efficiency benchmarks measured against glibc malloc.

 HTTP/1.1 Web Server

-Multi-threaded with pthreads, GET and POST handling, static file serving with sendfile, MIME type detection, persistent connections, and proper error responses.
+Multi-threaded with pthreads and a fixed-size thread pool, GET and POST handling, static file serving with sendfile, MIME type detection, persistent connections, and correct error responses, verified Helgrind-clean under a 1000-connection stress test.

 File System Implementation

-Virtual disk with inodes, direct and indirect blocks, free block bitmap, and CRUD plus mkdir supporting hierarchical directories.
+A virtual disk with inodes, direct and indirect blocks, a free-block bitmap, a buffer cache, and CRUD plus mkdir supporting hierarchical directories, with the on-disk layout documented in the SOLUTION.md.

 Tutors who cover this language